Genixira/GeniXira/README.md

 ## Hi!
 I'm Richie
 Data Analyst & Ai Machine Learning Engineer 🚀🔍<br>
 ## ❄ About Me<br>
-I love working with data,increasing my professional network,evolving and learning.
-This polyamorous love affair led to me being passionate, about becoming a Data Scientist💡 someday!.
+I have a deep passion for exploring and working with data, which fuels my commitment to continuous learning and professional growth.
+This multifaceted journey has ignited my ambition to becoming a Data Scientist 💡.
+I believe that mentorship is crucial in this field, and I'm dedicated to building a strong professional network to support my evolution and success!.
 ## Education & Certifications
 🎉 Courser: Google Data Analytics Professional Certification<br>
 🏆 AlexTheAnalyst: Data Analytics Bootcamp [Excel,Power Bi, Tableau, Mysql,Python,Web Scrapping,Aws,Anaconda & Panda]<br>